foxking0416/Project2-StreamCompaction/README.md

 The execution time of CPU is not stable.
 Therefore, I am not sure if this two result could be compared directly.

-However, comparing with different array size I found that the execution time of GPU version is proportional to array size.
+However, comparing with different array size I could say that the execution time of GPU version is possitive correlative to the array size.

 From the table it looks like my GPU Naive parallel scan is slower than CPU serial scan.
-(Although I think the CPU execution time is not reliable) I guess that is because the GPU version the data is all get from global memory.
+(Although I doubt the CPU execution time.)
+I guess that is because the GPU version the data is all get from global memory.
 Besides, we don't provide any solution to avoid bank confliction.